At Mohawk International we are ready to support you with your permit and visa needs.

 Your study permit and identification documents are very important and must be looked after.
 We recommend you keep copies of all your important documents in a separate location from the originals.

 When submitting documents to immigration, keep a copy of your full application package.
-Send your application via courier, and record the confirmation number in a safe place.
+If applying on paper, send your application via courier, and record the confirmation number in a safe place.

 Working, co-op and placements in Canada